joelbob96/Data-Structures-1/README.md

 ##### This is purely backend programming with no UI

-The progream starts by declaring an array of 30 integers and filling it with random numbers between 1 and 58.
+The program starts by declaring an array of 30 integers and filling it with random numbers between 1 and 58.
 The array is then printed to the console and to a file called output.txt.

-###### Stucture of the nodes in the linked list
+###### Structure of the nodes in the linked list
 ```
 struct node{
   int value;